-Rosemary’s fragrance floats on the breeze, making homes near plantings smell clean and fresh; in the herb garden, rosemary can double as a hedge when the right varieties are selected.
+Rosemary’s fragrance floats on the breeze, making homes near these plantings smell clean and fresh; in the herb garden, rosemary can double as a hedge when the right varieties are selected.
 Some rosemary varieties are even suitable as indoor potted plants, provided they get to spend the summer sunbathing on the patio.

-These tough, flexible plants seem almost bulletproof, but when brown rosemary plants appear in the garden, you may wonder, “Is my rosemary dying?”
+These tough, flexible plants seem almost bulletproof, but when brown rosemary plants appear in the garden, you may wonder, “Is my rosemary dying?”.
 Although brown rosemary needles aren’t a particularly good sign, they are often the only early sign of root rot in this plant.
 If you heed their warning, you may be able to save your plant.

 Causes of Brown Rosemary Plants

 There are two common causes of rosemary turning brown, both involving environmental problems that you can easily correct.
 The most common is root rot, but a sudden shift from the very bright light on a patio to the comparatively darker interior of a home can also cause this symptom.

 Rosemary evolved on the rocky, steep hillsides of the Mediterranean, in an environment where water is available for only a short period before it rolls on down the hill.
 Under these conditions, rosemary never had to adapt to wet conditions, so it suffers terribly when planted in a poorly draining or frequently over-watered garden.
 Constant moisture causes rosemary roots to rot, leading to brown rosemary needles as the root system shrinks.

 Increasing drainage or waiting to water until the top 2 inches (5 cm.) of soil are dry to the touch is often all these plants need to thrive.